Ageing-aware Energy Management for Residential Multi-Carrier Energy Systems: Introduction

+Unfortunately, although physical ageing mechanisms have been studied and modeled \cite{Okane2022, Jin2017, Xavier2021, Prada2013Simulations, Wang2014, Vermeer2022}, they have been partially incorporated into \ac{ems} design of residential \ac{mces} through empirical ageing models \cite{Vermeer2022,Vermeer2022b, Mariano-Hernandez2021ADiagnosis,Risbeck2018Mixed-IntegerSystems}.
 Battery-ageing models fall within two categories: empirical or \ac{pb} \cite{Plett2015, Vermeer2022, Reniers2019}.
 The first are the most widely used in the literature due to their simplicity.
 They are obtained by performing long standardized calendar and cycling ageing tests \cite{Reniers2019, Vermeer2022}.
-Unfortunately, empirical degradation models only have interpolation capabilities, usually use non-linear equations, represent a limited number of operating conditions (average C-rate, minimum $SoC$, etc.), are prone to overfitting, and are chemistry dependent \cite{Wang2014, Schmalstieg2014}.
+Unfortunately, empirical degradation models only have interpolation capabilities, usually use non-linear equations, can only predict regular cycles (average C-rate, minimum $SoC$, etc.), are prone to overfitting, and are chemistry dependent \cite{Wang2014, Schmalstieg2014, Reniers2019}.
 On the other hand, \ac{pb} models are built through first-principles and specialized tests to identify individual degradation mechanisms \cite{Okane2022, Prada2013Simulations, Reniers2019}.
-They have extrapolation features, can be expressed in the state-space form, account for several cathode chemistries, and represent a wide range of operating conditions.
+They have extrapolation features, can be expressed in the state-space form, account for several cathode chemistries, and represent dynamic profiles such as \ac{ev}s, utility scale \ac{bess} or any irregular load.
 However, they are also non-linear and, in general, non-convex \cite{Okane2022, Jin2017, Purewal2014DegradationModel, Reniers2019, Prada2013Simulations}.
 The integration of \ac{pb} ageing models into the operation of \ac{bess} has been recently studied at the \ac{bms} level for standalone and \ac{ev} applications \cite{Xavier2021, Reniers2023, Reniers2021, Jin2022, Li2019, Li2024NonlinearCharging} usually through control-oriented \ac{pbrom}.
 In the cited references, important cost savings were achieved either by preserving battery lifetime or by making an explicit trade-off between the grid costs and capacity fade, even when implementing optimization horizons of a day or less.
 To the author's best knowledge, their integration into applications where the \ac{bess} interacts with more assets, such as transmission grids, microgrids, industry, and in particular buildings, has not been extensively researched yet \cite{VegaGarita2025TheReview}.
+In this work, physics-based models unlock a new level of \ac{ems} intelligence: the ability to differentiate \textbf{unique battery chemistries} and \textbf{evolve alongside the cell's actual aging process}, ensuring optimal dispatch across the entire lifecycle of the multi-carrier system.